vugu/vugu/README.md

 If you've ever wanted to write a UI not in JS but pure Go... and run it in your browser, right now...
 That (experimental;) future is here!

-Introducing Vugu, a VueJS-inspired library in Go targeting wasm.
+Introducing Vugu (pronounced /ˈvuː.ɡuː/), a VueJS-inspired library in Go targeting wasm.

 No node.
 No JS.
 No npm.
 No node_modules folder competing with your music library for disk space.